kubeflow/pipelines/test/frontend-integration-test/README.md

 # Frontend integration test

-This test gets triggered by backend and frontend end-to-end testing workflows.
+This test gets triggered by the end-to-end testing workflows.

 ## Local run